Hunting at Grassy Slough

 Grassy Slough offers a variety of habitats including floodplain and upland forests and shallow wetlands and supports waterfowl, deer, turkey, squirrels, rabbits and other game species.

 Please note, there are two areas within the preserve that will be restricted to hunting.
 These include the area surrounding the overlook of Grassy Slough and the immediate area surrounding the private residence of the Moore family.
-These areas are posted as “Restricted Areas – Closed to Hunting” and are specified on this map.
+These areas are posted as “Restricted Areas – Closed to Hunting” and are specified on the map.
 The remainder of the preserve is open to hunting.

 To ensure your safety and enjoyment while visiting Grassy Slough Preserve, please take the time to become familiar with the property boundaries and state regulations for hunting.
 If you have additional questions, please feel free to contact The Nature Conservancy’s Illinois River Program Office at 309-547-2730